hanabi/hanabi.github.io/Reference.md

 * The *Gentleman's Discard* essentially transfers a card to another player on the team.
 However, often times, doing this will delay things and cost the team *Tempo*.
 Thus, a *Gentleman's Discard* that slows things down is only good if there is some other side benefit to offset the lost *Tempo* (such as delaying the discard of a valuable card, for example).
 * For the purposes of *Priority*, *Gentleman's Discards* do not count as a blind-play.
 This means that if there is a playable clued card that leads into someone else's hand, then it should have priority over the blind-play from the *Gentleman's Discard*.
 (This is because the *Gentleman's Discard* is an information-symmetric move and nothing needs to be "proven" to other members of the team.)

+### The Layered Gentleman's Discard

+* One great reason to want to do a *Gentleman's Discard* is if the card you are discarding is also behind playable cards.
+This is similar to a *Layered Finesse*, only it was initiated by a discard instead of a clue.
+* For example, in a 3-player game:
+  * It is the first turn and nothing is played on the stacks.
+  * Alice clues number 1 to Cathy, touching one 1.
+  * Bob clues red to Cathy, filling in the already-touched 1 as red 1, as well as touching a new card, which must be red 2.
+  * Cathy discards the known red 1 as a *Gentleman's Discard*.
+  * Alice blind-plays her *Finesse Position* card as red 1, but it is green 1.
+  * Alice knows that she is promised the red 1, so she will blind-play her slot 2 on her next turn.

 ### The Baton Discard

 * When a *Gentleman's Discard* happens, it transfers a playable card to someone else's hand.
 But players can also transfer unplayable cards that they happen to know the full identity of.
 We call this a *Baton Discard* to distinguish it from the more-ordinary *Gentleman's Discard*.